rgkalden/8-week-sql-challenge/README.md

 ## Technical Information

-MySQL Community Server and MySQL Workbench are used to create the databases and run queries for the case studies.
+MySQL Community Server and MySQL Workbench are used to create the databases and run queries for cases 1-3 (Case 3 uses Postgres to answer the question for Part C).

+Postgres and pgAdmin are used for Case 4 onwards.

 ## Case Study 1 - Danny's Diner